blue-harvest/kubernetes-eks-cluster/README.md

 # Blue Harvest EKS Cluster

-This repository contains terraform code and helm charts values to provision a fully operational Kubernetes cluster.
-Everything automated with a Gitlab pipeline, and parametrized so we can launch more than one cluster at the same time.
+This repository contains terraform code to provision a fully operational EKS Kubernetes cluster.
 ## User Guide

 This guide assumes you have the source code hosted on GitLab, and that you have the required secrets defined in